-This EU funding supports the Sri Lanka Red Cross Society in delivering relief assistance to those families who are currently living in temporary shelters or evacuation centres.
-They will receive cash grants which will enable them to purchase essential households items.
-Priority will be given to access to clean water and sanitation, particularly through the cleaning of wells with contaminated water.
-First aid and medical services will also be provided, together with hygiene awareness sessions to avoid the spread of waterborne diseases, as well as the coronavirus.
+The EU funding supports the Sri Lanka Red Cross Society in delivering emergency relief to the most affected families, including those who are currently living in temporary shelters or evacuation centres, as well as to people returning home after water levels have receded.
+The support focuses on providing access to clean water and sanitation, particularly through cleaning the contaminated wells.
+First aid and medical services will also be provided, along with hygiene awareness sessions, to avoid the spread of waterborne diseases, as well as the coronavirus.
 Affected people will also receive household items and kitchen sets such as bed sheets, torches, cooking pots and kitchen utensils.

 The funding is part of the EU’s overall contribution to the Disaster Relief Emergency Fund (DREF) of the International Federation of Red Cross and Red Crescent Societies (IFRC).